cyclespacestudio/auto-annotated-portfolio/content/pages/projects/project-two.md

 client: Laroza (Cyclepsace -Concept)
 description: >-
-  This CGI project aims to capture the timeless elegance and prestige of Laroza Champagne.
-We will create photorealistic renderings of the Laroza bottle, showcasing its exquisite label design, the delicate effervescence of the champagne within, and the luxurious texture of the glass.
+  This CGI project aims to capture the timeless elegance and prestige of Laroza Champagne showcasing its exquisite label design, the delicate effervescence of the champagne within, and the luxurious texture of the glass.
 featuredImage:
   type: ImageBlock
   url: /images/LAROZAGIF.gif